 This course is an in-depth introduction to Microsoft Word.
-The focus is to learn functions of Word 2016, to apply these functions to business situations, and begin preparing students for the Microsoft Office Specialist exam.
-CTE Dual Credit available.
-Prerequisite: BIM 102 or instructor permission .
+The focus is to learn functions of Word 2019, to apply these functions to business situations, and begin preparing students for the (MOS) Microsoft Office Specialist exam.
+Prerequisite: BIM 102 or instructor permission.